Slyke/z80-emulator/README.md

     RETC: Return Carry
       If the F register is set, and the zero flag is set, then get the value from SP and put it into PC.
 This in effect pops the stack.
       If the F register is set, and the zero flag is NOT set, then do nothing (moves PC forward 2).

+    RETS: Return Sign
+      If the F register is set, and the sign flag is set, then get the value from SP and put it into PC.
+This in effect pops the stack.
+      If the F register is set, and the sign flag is NOT set, then do nothing (moves PC forward 2).

     RETP: Return Parity
       If the F register is set, and the parity flag is set, then get the value from SP and put it into PC.
 This in effect pops the stack.